 Parenting Support for Toddler and Pre-schooler Behaviour.

-In many cases when working with toddlers and pre-schoolers I work with daytime behaviours to support sleep.
-As with sleep support, my approach is based on respect for how the child feels, what is influencing how he feels and of course emotions; my focus is not on purely 'fixing' the observable behaviours.
+In many cases when working with toddlers and pre-schoolers, I work with daytime behaviours to support sleep.
+As with sleep support, my approach is based on respect for how the child feels, what is influencing how he feels and of course the emotions; my focus is not on purely 'fixing' the observable behaviours.
 So, often my Emotional Wellbeing approach is applied to address daytime behavioural and emotional issues in an holistic approach to support sleep.

 The best way to explain the approach is that is it based on emotional wellbeing of the child and therefore connection, the Aware Parenting theory when relevant.
 Therefore, Its an extension of Nurturing Sleep's successful sleep approach.

 The approach and support I offer then is non-punitive and is based on attachment, connection, emotional understanding, laughter, play and crying.

 Again, the approach is respectful of the child's emotions and feelings, and aims to provide parents with understanding and tools to support their child's behaviours and emotions holistically.

 I offer consultations to help parents understand and support their toddlers and pre-schoolers day to day tricky behaviours without the use of naughty steps, time outs or rewards and punishments.

 The opportunity to talk with Ann about your child's behavior and/or sleep.